-Map LDAP Group to a Yellowfin Role

-Determine a user's role by their LDAP group membership.
-Ph.
+Map LDAP Group to a Yellowfin Role Determine a user's role by their LDAP group membership. d'in

-C.10

 - 3. Save the changes. - 4.
 Navigate to the Admin Console, and from the Roles tab, select a role to associate LDAP groups with.